prs513rosewood/MolecularDynamics/_project/milestone06.md

 * Implement your own neighbor list search

-We ask you to provide the following analytical results in your final report:

-* Explain your test strategy for the Berendsen thermostat

 We ask you to provide and discuss the following figures in your final report:

 * Plot of the simulation time as a function of the size (number of atoms) of your atomic system